 - 1. The person with epilepsy may qualify for a driving licence if they have been free from any seizure for 1 year.
 This needs to include being free of minor seizures and epilepsy signs such as limb jerking, auras and absences.
 Episodes not involving a loss of consciousness are included. - 2.
 The person who has had a seizure while asleep must stop driving for 1 year from the date of the seizure unless point 3 or 5 apply. - 3.
 Relicensing may be granted if the person, over the course of at least 1 year from the date of the first sleep seizure, establishes a history or pattern of seizures occurring only ever while first asleep. - 4.
-If a pattern of seizures is established for 1 year in which there is no influence on the level of consciousness and no influence on the ability to act, a continued licence may be allowed, provided the person also shows no history of any other type of unprovoked seizure. - 5.
-If a pattern of 3 years of purely asleep seizures after a period of awake or awake and asleep can be demonstrated, a licence can be issued.
+Relicensing may be granted if the person, over the course of at least 1 year from the date of the first seizure, establishes a history or pattern of seizures which affect neither consciousness nor cause any functional impairment.
+The person must never have experienced any other type of unprovoked seizure. - 5.
+If a pattern of 3 years of purely asleep seizures after a period of awake or awake and asleep can be demonstrated, a licence can be issued. - Regardless of preceding seizure history, if a person establishes a pattern of asleep seizures only (all seizures had onset during sleep), starting at least three years prior to licence application and there have been no other unprovoked seizures during those three years, a licence may be issued.